lestece/myKTCN/README.md

 - [GitPod](https://gitpod.io): used for writing this website code, committing and pushing to GitHub.
 - [GitHub](https://github.com/): used for hosting, storing, deploying the project and for an agile development.
 - [Figma](https://www.figma.com/): used for designing the wireframes and mockups for the website in the first phase of the development process
+- [Lucidchart](https://www.lucidchart.com/pages/): used to create the ER diagram for the database
+- [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/): used throughout the development and for testing responsiveness and lighthouse scores
 - [Coolors](https://coolors.co/): to generate the color palette from the logo created for this app
 - [Canva](https://www.canva.com/): for creating the website logo
 - [Google Fonts](https://fonts.google.com/): used for importing the fonts for this  website ("Josefin Sans" and "Playfair Display") into the project